 Dr. Goldman is Clinical Assistant Professor in the Department of Psychiatry at NYU Grossman School of Medicine.
 She currently sees individual clients in her private practice in NYC where she takes a holistic approach to health and utilizes cognitive behavioral therapy to assist clients in behavioral changes that will promote healthier and happier lives.
 She also conducts pre-surgical psychosocial evaluations for individuals undergoing bariatric surgery and provides pre- and post-op psychotherapy.
 Dr. Goldman is a Verywell Review Board member and also provides consulting services to other professionals and corporations, including corporate wellness workshops .
 She also speaks internationally on topics such as stress management, self-care, health behavior change, and eating behaviors.

-Dr. Goldman is a sought after expert who has been featured in media.
+Dr. Goldman is a sought after speaker and expert who has been featured in media.
 She is an expert guest on Sirius XM Doctor Radio where she discusses the struggles with weight loss, stress, and disordered eating, as well as promotes positive health behaviors.
 She has been quoted in many articles including The New York Times, TIME, NBC News, CNN, USA Today, SHAPE, Women's Health, and more.
 She has been a guest on several wellness podcasts, and her work as a psychologist in the field of obesity was highlighted in the June 2016 APA Monitor on Psychology.